USER MANUALS

 Features

-The Denodo Embedded MPP provides the following features when treating with Parquet files:
+The Denodo Lakehouse Accelerator data source provides the following features when interacting with Hive tables from Parquet files:

-• Graphically explore Parquet datasets, create tables in the MPP and base views in Denodo (From object storage tab of the Embedded MPP data source)
+• Graphical exploration and view creation: Explore Parquet datasets, create tables in the Denodo Lakehouse Accelerator and base views in Denodo via the From Object Storage Routes tab of the Denodo Lakehouse Accelerator data source.

 • Querying